A perfect balance of creamy and tart, this blackcurrant ice cream uses all the tricks to make an irresistible treat using a tangy summer fruit.

 Wash and pick any stems from the blackcurrants.
 Transfer them to a blender with the milk.
 Blend until no solids remain, and then strain through a fine-mesh strainer to remove the seeds.

-In a medium pan, combine the blackcurrant and milk mixture, the cream, salt, honey, sugar, and Crème de cassis.
+In a medium pan, combine the currant puree, cream, salt, honey, sugar, and Crème de cassis.
 Heat over medium-high, whisking often, until just before it starts to boil or about 175 degrees.
-Turn off the heat for a minute.
+Turn off the heat.

 Transfer the ice cream mixture to the fridge to cool completely.
 This will take a few hours, but you could do it the day or night before you're ready to make the ice cream.
-Meanwhile, put your ice cream maker base in the freezer (if not already there) and a metal bread loaf tin.
+Meanwhile, put your ice cream maker base in the freezer (if not already there) and a metal loaf tin or other storage container.

-When the ice cream base has cooled, get your ice cream maker ready to go.
+When the ice cream custard base has cooled, get your ice cream maker ready to go.
 Turn it on and pour in the base mixture.
-Let churn about 20-25 minutes or until the directions for your maker tell you a typical recipe.
+Let churn for about 20-25 minutes or until the directions for your maker suggest for a typical recipe.
 When the ice cream has thickened up, and it's nearly done, add in the chocolate chunks.

 If you like soft-serve ice cream, you could enjoy the ice cream immediately.
-Otherwise, scoop it into that frozen tin, cover with plastic wrap and freeze at least two hours for a hard ice cream consistency.
+Otherwise, scoop it into that frozen tin, cover it with plastic wrap, and freeze for at least two hours for a hard ice cream consistency.
 The longer you freeze it, the harder the ice cream will be.

 Notes

 You can use the base of this recipe and the various tips to create different flavors of ice cream other than blackcurrant.
-Try raspberry, blueberry, or strawberry, though the options are limitless.
+Try raspberry, blueberry, or black raspberry.

 - Prep Time: 40 minutes